chrisfrank/rack-reducer/README.md

 as a set of hard-coded conditional filters.
 It is extremly unlikely to be a bottleneck in your application.

+### Alternatives
+If you're working in Rails, Platformatec's excellent [HasScope][has_scope] has been solving this problem since 2013.
+I prefer keeping my query logic all in one place, though, instead of spreading it across my controllers and models.

+[Periscope][periscope], by laserlemon, seems like another good Rails option, and though it's Rails only, it supports more than just ActiveRecord.
+I have not used periscope in production.

+For Sinatra, Simon Courtois has a [Sinatra port of has_scope][sin_has_scope].
+It depends on ActiveRecord.

 Contributing
 -------------------------------